J535D165/recordlinkage/README.rst

     # The comparison vectors
     c.vectors

-This Python Record Linkage Toolkit contains multiple classification alogirthms.
+This Python Record Linkage Toolkit contains multiple classification algorithms.
-Plenty of the algorithms need trainings data (supervised learning) while others are unsupervised.
+Plenty of the algorithms do need training data (supervised learning) while others are unsupervised.
 An example of supervised learning:

 .. code:: python